What "Made in USA" Actually Means for Supplements

 The Made in USA Rule (2021)

-In July 2021, the FTC's Made in USA Rule took effect, allowing the agency to seek civil penalties (up to $51,744 per violation as of 2024) for deceptive origin claims.
+In July 2021, per 16 CFR Part 323, the FTC's Made in USA Rule took effect, allowing the agency to seek civil penalties up to $53,088 per violation as of 2025 (source: FTC 2025 inflation-adjusted civil penalty amounts) for deceptive origin claims.
 Before this rule, the FTC could only seek injunctions.
 The penalty authority makes enforcement materially more consequential for brands.

 FTC enforcement of origin claims is active across industries.
 The agency has brought cases against companies in automotive parts, cookware, and consumer goods for misleading "Made in USA" claims.
 While no supplement-specific FTC origin claim case has been publicly reported as of March 2026, class action lawsuits targeting origin claims across consumer products have increased.
 The legal risk is real and growing.